How To Solve Customer Engagement Challenges

 To answer the first question: Yes.
 Absolutely.
 100%.
 Engagement is massively important.
 Better engagement means increased loyalty, higher retention and a lower churn rate.
-You can read all about the 4 primary benefits of customer retention over in this blog post, but here are some impressive highlights pertaining specifically to engagement and loyalty:
+You can read all about the 4 primary benefits of customer retention, but here are some impressive highlights pertaining specifically to engagement and loyalty:

 - Customers who are engaged with a brand participate in word-of-mouth marketing, meaning they’re likely to refer friends and family.
-In general, people are 4X more likely to buy from a particular brand when referred by an acquaintance.
+In fact, 59% of loyal customers are more than willing to refer a brand to friends and family.

-- Engaged and loyal customers forgive mistakes, ride out changes in business procedure (like cost increases and policy adjustments) and are more likely to show interest in new products and services.
+- Engaged and loyal customers forgive mistakes, ride out business changes (like cost increases and policy adjustments) and are more likely to show interest in new products and services.

 Until recently, this type of customer service was easily delivered in brick-and-mortar storefronts on Main Street.
 Shopping experiences were rooted in 1:1 human interactions where personalization was standard.
 Someone knew your name, roughly where you lived, what you were looking for and could make educated suggestions and give intelligent feedback based on this information.
 The entire process was data-based and geared towards delivering a satisfactory outcome for the specific customer.

 Fast forward to today and ecommerce is the new norm.
 Chances are you’ve made at least one purchase on Amazon in your lifetime, but do you know the name or recognize the face of anyone who works for the company?
 How is it that a company with a staggeringly minimal human presence still manages to consistently engage people and grow a loyal customer base?